DavideCologgi/So_long/README.md

 To launch the game, follow these simple steps:

-1. Navigate to the "so_long" folder.
+1. Be sure to be inside the "so_long" folder.
 2. Run the following command: `make` to compile the game.
-3. Start the game by running the command: `./so_long "map-name.ber"` where "map-name.ber" is the name of the map file you want to play.
+3. Start the game by running the command: `./so_long /maps/map2.ber`.
+If you want to try a smaller map you can change `map2.ber` with `map1.ber`.

 Enjoy the game!